-Students who believe that they have been victims of sexual harassment are strongly encouraged to report their complaints as soon as possible to either Betsy Harris or Tom Richard.
-Mrs. Harris' office is located in the student affairs area on the first floor of the Christie Building, and her phone number is 76-2791.
-Mr. Richard's office is located in the Smith Wellness Center, and his number is 760-1130.
-If you are not sure whether you have been sexually harassed, please contact either Mrs. Harris or Mr. Richard, or consult the Sexual Harassment pamphlet provided by the college.
+Students who believe that they have been victims of sexual harassment are strongly encouraged to report their complaints as soon as possible to Betsy Harris, Registrar.
+Mrs. Harris' office is located in the student affairs area on the first floor of the Christie Building, and her phone number is 768-2791.
+If you are not sure whether you have been sexually harassed, please contact Mrs. Harris or any of the college's counselors, or consult the Sexual Harassment pamphlet provided by the college.
 Copies of this pamphlet can be obtained from the student affairs office.